Financial Statement & Cash Flow Analysis

 Ratio Analysis

-• Guidelines for classifying and spreading data
+•Describe key issues in classifying and spreading the data

-• Calculate efficiency and debt coverage ratios
+• Calculate efficiency and debt coverage ratios for the case study business

 Why You Need More Than Traditional Ratios and “Cash Flow” as Net Income + Depreciation + Interest Expense